-General Fund Budgetary Highlights

-Actual expenditures in the General fund were \$5,205,388, while appropriations were \$5,400,393, resulting an unexpended balance of \$195,005.
+General Fund Budgetary Highlights.
+Actual expenditures, including transfers out, in the General fund were \$5,626,063, while appropriations were \$5,994,246, resulting an unexpended balance of \$368,183.
+Unexpended funds are the result of certain grant revenue and related expenditures anticipated during the budget cycle but not received.